 - Separate the dough into 4 balls.
 With floured hands, roll the dough out into ½ inch logs.
 Cut the logs on the diagonal with a bench knife, lightly dust with flour and reserve on a baking sheet.
 From here the nettle gnocchi can be cooked or frozen until needed.

 - To cook the gnocchi, bring a large pot of lightly salted water to a boil.
 Add the gnocchi and cook for 3-4 minutes until they float and are cooked throughout.
 When they float they will still need another couple minutes to cook through.

 - Warm the tomato sauce, taste and adjust the seasoning if needed.
 Meanwhile, heat the butter in a frying pan on medium heat until it darkens and smells toasty.
 Add the mint, pinch of salt and pepper and cook for 20 seconds.
 Add the wine to the brown butter and turn off the heat.

-- Cook the gnocchi in a boiling saucepan of salted water for 4-5 minutes.
+- Cook 4 oz of gnocchi per person in a boiling saucepan of salted water for 4-5 minutes.
 They need to cook for a few minutes after they float to the surface.
 Transfer the gnocchi to the frying pan with a slotted spoon and toss with butter.

 - Divide the tomato sauce between four small soup bowls.
 Divide the gnocchi evenly between them, spooning the excess butter over the top of each.
 Garnish with a chiffonade of mint if you have some and pass the parmesan.